Design map-based visualizations

 Build Balanced Zones tool input and outputs

-6. In the Zone Building Criteria With Target section, click Variable and click Count of Points [Point_Count_1].
+6. Under Zone Building Criteria With Target, for Variable, choose Count of Points [Point_Count_1].

 Variable set to Count of Points [Point_Count_1]